Veroke-AI/AI-AutomatedImageAnnotation/README.md

   Use natural language prompts like “solar panel”, “military vehicle”, or “broken window”.
   No prior training needed.
 Powered by **YOLOWorld** and **GroundingDINO**.
 (If label is in the yolo class yolo model otherwise GroundingDino)

+- 🖼 **Open-Source GUI for Data Annotation**
+  Our platform includes a user-friendly, open-source GUI annotation interface designed for seamless dataset creation and editing — directly in your browser.

+- ✅ Draw / Remove Bounding Boxes
+  Users can manually add or delete bounding boxes on any image to define or refine annotations.

+- 🏷 **Add New Classes On The Fly**
+  Easily create new object categories via dropdown or text input, even during annotation sessions.

+- 📷 **Upload Your Own Images**
+  Supports uploading images or loading them via API from external datasets.

+- 🔁 **Edit, Relabel, or Reassign Annotations** Existing bounding boxes can be reclassified, resized, or deleted in one click.

+- 💾 Annotation Autosave
+  Changes are saved to disk or via API without refreshing the page.

+- 📤 Export in Standard Formats
+  Annotations can be exported in COCO, Pascal VOC, or YOLO format — ready for training.

 - 🏷️ Multiple Annotation Methods:
   - Text Labels: Add comma-separated class labels
   - Click Labels: Add positive/negative click annotations